Getting here

 Knoxville / TYS sets up the Gatlinburg arrival.

 This map shows the main arrival choices before the rest of the trip gets locked in.
 Knoxville / TYS is the primary approach to compare first.
-Pigeon Forge is the useful backup or add-on lane.
+Pigeon Forge is the helpful backup or add-on choice.
 The lines are planning corridors, not turn-by-turn road geometry, so use live directions before you drive.

 • Solid line is the main approach; dashed lines are alternate regional approaches.